renkun-ken/pipeR/README.md

     main=sprintf("Standardized mean of %d carriers", nrow(.)))
 ```

-## Notice

-The reason why the three operators are not "integrated" into one is that I want to make the functionality of each operator as clear and independent as possible, so that guessing and ambiguity could be sharply reduced.
-When you decide to use pipe operators to build a chain of expressions, you need to know clearly how you want to pipe your results to the next level.
-The following bullets are a brief summary:

-1. `%>>%` only pipes an object to the first-argument of the next *function*, that is, `x %>>% f(...)` runs as `f(x,...)`.
-2. `%:>%` only evaluates the next *expression* with `.` representing the object being piped, that is, `x %:>% f(a,.,g(.))` runs as `f(a,x,g(x))`.
-3. `%|>%` only evaluates the *expression* on the right-hand side of `~` in the lambda expression formula with symbol on the left representing the object being piped, that is, `x %|>% (a ~ f(a,g(a)))` runs as `f(x,g(x))`.

 ## Performance

-Since each pipe operators defined in this package specializes in its work and is made as simple as possible, the overhead is significantly lower than its peer implmentation in `magrittr` package.
+Each operators defined in this package specializes in its work and is made as simple as possible, Therefore the overhead is significantly lower than its peer implmentation in `magrittr` package.

 In general, `pipeR` is more than 3 times faster than `magrittr` and can be more than 30 times faster when the pipeline gets longer or when the data gets bigger.
 The detailed performance tests can be seen in issues.

+This package is only a simplified and specialized version of three types of pipeline operations.
+To assist your work, you can load both packages and use both set of functions and operators in practice.

 ## Help overview